SuperMB/IciiDemos/1- Getting Started/3- IciiBundle/README.md

 # Digging Into the Aruidno Example (Not Required)
 At this point, your Arduino - FPGA system should be successfully implementing you AI inference.
 This section is not required but will help you dig into the Arduino code.
 You will use the Arduino to collect data from sensors and send that data to the FPGA.
 Because of this, there is more flexibility in what you may want to do.
 To get you started, we provide a small example project tailored to your AI model.

-In the Snowball open the Arduino folder.

-Next, open the Example folder.

-You will see a handfull of .h and .cpp files.
-Don't worry about those, they are the structure to make communication with the FPGA board simple.
-Open the Arduino script provided, the Example.ino file.
-This should launch the Arduino IDE.

 The Example is designed to enable you to send a detection from your training/testing data, and it will modify inputs slighty for each detection.
 This is done to mimic how the system may be used in the wild.
 We will now go through each section of the Example.ini.